Xelyer/XelyerSite/readme.md

-# 🗡️ Xelyser Bot Website Repository
+# 🗡️ Xelyer Bot Website Repository

 Welcome to the official repository for the Xelyser Bot website!
 This repository contains the source code and assets for the website dedicated to the Xelyser Bot, a Discord bot that specializes in telling jokes.

 ## 🔥Introduction

-The Xelyser Bot website serves as a central hub for users to access jokes, browse categories, and have a good laugh.
+The Xelyer Bot website serves as a central hub for users to access jokes, browse categories, and have a good laugh.
 This repository allows developers to contribute, make enhancements, and customize the website according to their preferences.

 ## 🔎 Getting Started